From 32-bit computing to the digital transformation era, the past 10 years has seen big progress in cloud and hybrid server technology.

 Extended Security Updates program criteria

 The Extended Security Updates program only applies to workloads running on SQL Server 2008/R2 and Windows Server 2008/R2.
 Unfortunately, if you’re running on older workloads, you’re not eligible for the ESU.
-You also need Software Assurance coverage to be eligible, but you only actually need it for the servers you want to get the updates.
+You also need Software Assurance coverage to be eligible, but you only actually need it for the servers you want to get updates.

 Something else to keep in mind before jumping in is the ESU encompasses patch support only and not technical support.
 If you want or need extensive over-the-phone support from Microsoft for your legacy servers, you need to look into getting a Microsoft Premier Support contract.